crystal-money/money/README.md

 - A `Money` class to represent amounts and their currencies.
 - A flexible `Money::Currency` class for all your currency info needs.
+- A growing list of 200+ supported currencies (metals, fiat, cryptocurrencies).
 - `BigDecimal`-based values—no more floating point rounding headaches!
 - Easy APIs for currency exchange.
 - Multiple exchange rate providers (use built-in or roll your own).
-- Formatting and parsing for money values.
+- Formatting and parsing money values.
 - Rounding and truncation helpers.
 - JSON/YAML serialization and deserialization support.